servo/servo.org/_posts/2024-08-27-building-browser.md

 tags:       blog
 title:      "Building a browser using Servo as a web engine!"
 date:       2024-08-27
-summary:    It's time to build a web browser based on Servo!
+summary:    Let's build another web browser based on Servo!
 categories:
 ---

 As a web engine, Servo primarily handles everything around scripting and layout.
-Despite having [servoshell](https://github.com/servo/servo/tree/main/ports/servoshell) as a minimum browser reference, it didn’t explore beyond basic functionalities and the test harness for the [web platform test](https://wpt.servo.org/).
+It has a [servoshell](https://github.com/servo/servo/tree/main/ports/servoshell) as a minimum browser reference.
+Right now it's mostly used for demo purpose and testing harness for the [web platform test](https://wpt.servo.org/).
 But fortunately, the Servo community did try to push it bit by bit.
 The servo shell itself got a [new browser UI](https://servo.org/blog/2023/09/15/upcoming-events-and-new-browser-ui/) from [Egui](https://www.egui.rs/) last year.
 The [Tauri](https://tauri.app/) community also attempted to [embed](https://servo.org/blog/2024/01/19/embedding-update/) Servo as a backend for proof of concept.
-This year, [@wusyong](https://github.com/wusyong) created the [Verso](https://github.com/versotile-org/verso) project as an experiment to explore full browser story for Servo.
+This year, [@wusyong](https://github.com/wusyong) created the [Verso](https://github.com/versotile-org/verso) project as an experiment to explore more browser features for Servo.
 In this post, we will explain what we try to achieve, what we found, and what’s next for building a browser using Servo as a web engine.

 ## Multi-view